 INSTALLATION TIME / TIME TO MARKET:

 Fiber takes months, and sometimes years, to build.
 On the other hand, wireless links can be installed and ready for operation in a matter of days.
-RDOF winners have stringent timelines that they must meet.
-The time to plan, permit, dig, and install the fiber over the proposed areas may take far longer than anticipated or promised in the designs provided to the FCC.
+Government funding winners have stringent timelines that they must meet.
+The time to plan, permit, dig, and install the fiber over the proposed areas may take far longer than anticipated or promised in the application designs provided to the respective government.
 These time-consuming ventures may leave operators in the lurch and facing significant penalties.

 For most subscribers, the speeds offered on a Fixed Wireless link can be as good as those offered with fiber optic.
 Businesses often utilize internet connections with speed that ranges between 10 Mbps to 500 Mbps.
 Fixed Wireless technology networks, particularly those leveraging licensed spectrum in point-to-point configurations, can easily support these speeds while providing a comparatively higher level of dependability that is required for uninterrupted business applications.